Frequently Asked Questions

 Q: How does Career Services support students in terms of experiential learning?

-A: Career Services offers summer internship funding through two programs: Summer Experiential Program and the Swarthmore Future Entrepreneurship Program.
+A: Career Services offers summer internship funding through two programs: Summer Experiential Fellowship Program and the Swarthmore Future Entrepreneurs Program.
 We also work with students to help them find meaningful opportunities outside the scope of the formalized extern program [pdf].
 Furthermore, students of high financial need can apply for emergency funding through the Dean’s Office to help them defray costs related to undertaking experiential learning experiences.
 Lastly, Handshake, UCAN, and engIN are curated internship databases for students to start their search.
 Combined, there are over 10,000 opportunities in a variety of industries and locations.

 Q: Do alumni engage with Career Services?